NCUA Provides Guidance on Pandemic Planning in Wake of Coronavirus

 - Planning for impact to employees and members

 - Allocation of resources to protect employees and members during an outbreak

 - Educating employees

-Additionally, the Business Continuity topic within the Security channel of InfoSight provides links to various pandemic resources that credit unions can utilize for their plans.
+Additionally, the Business Continuity topic within the Security channel of InfoSight provides links to various pandemic resources that the credit union can utilize for their plans.

-Other considerations when it comes to any sickness outbreak include:
+Other considerations when it comes to any sickness outbreak.

-- Reinforce sick leave policies and options to work remotely if applicable
+- Reinforce sick leave policies, and even option to work remotely if applicable.

 Question of the Week

 Q. How do I verify the identity of a non-U.S. person or an undocumented individual who has no driver’s license or passport?